-To manage iOS devices in XenMobile Server, you set up an Apple Push Notification service (APNs) certificate from Apple.
+To manage iOS devices in the XenMobile Server, you set up an Apple Push Notification service (APNs) certificate from Apple.
 For information, see APNs certificates.

 Enrollment profiles determine whether iOS devices enroll in MDM+MAM, with the option for users to opt out of MDM.
 XenMobile Server supports the following authentication types for iOS devices in MDM+MAM.
 For information, see the articles under Certificates and authentication.